dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 Y = \frac{\text{stress}}{\text{strain}} = \frac{\frac{F}{A}}{\frac{\Delta x}{a}}=\frac{Fa}{A\Delta x} = \frac{Fa}{A\frac{F}{kN_\text{fibres}}}= k\frac{aN_\text{fibres}}{A}=k\frac{a\frac{A}{a^2}}{A}=\frac{k}{a}
 $$

 So Young's modulus has actually a neat micro-level interpretation.
-It a direct function of the interatomic spring constant $k$ and the distance between atoms in the material's lattice.
+It a direct function of the interatomic spring constant $$k$$ and the distance between atoms in the material's lattice.

 **Conclusion: Many physical processes contain a minimum-energy state where small deviations from the minimum require an energy proportional to the square of the deviation.
 This behavior is the essential characteristic of a spring.
 A spring is therefore not only a physical object but a transferable abstraction.**